 Another question comes up at this point that has sparked an equally furious debate: What kind of Christian is Romans 7 talking about?

-- Ephesians 3:8--Paul considered himself as "the very least of all saints."
+To the Corinthians Paul said, “I am the least of the apostles, and not fit to be called an apostle, because I persecuted the church of God.
+But by the grace of God I am what I am” (1 Corinthians 15:9–10).
+And to the Ephesian Christians, he considered himself “the very least of all saints” (Ephesians 3:8).
 That 1 Corinthians was written before Ephesians shows he became more sensitive to sin as time went on.
-Although in our judgment Paul is the supreme man relative to other men, he saw himself as having fallen from the position of the least of the apostles to less than the least of all believers.
+Although in our judgment Paul is the supreme man relative to other men, he saw himself as having fallen from the position of the least of the apostles to the least of all believers.

-The terms Paul uses in Romans 7 are so precise that we can't miss his struggle with sin.
+The terms Paul uses in Romans 7 are so precise that we can’t miss his struggle with sin.
 He states that he hates committing sin (v.
-15), that he loves righteousness (vv.
-19, 21), that he delights in the law of God from the bottom of his heart (v.
-22), and that he thanks God for the deliverance that is his in Christ (v.
+15), loves righteousness (vv.
+19, 21), delights in the law of God from the bottom of his heart (v.
+22), and thanks God for the deliverance that is his in Christ (v.
 25).
 Those are the responses of a mature Christian.

-This passage is unique in that it contains a series of laments--desperate, repetitious cries of a distressed soul in great conflict.
+Romans 7:14–25 is a picture of indwelling sin in the life of a believer.
+This passage is unique in that it contains a series of laments—desperate, repetitious cries of a distressed soul in great conflict.
 Each lament follows the same pattern.
 Paul first describes his condition, then gives proof of it, and then explains the source of the problem.

 Although Christians are not in the flesh, the flesh is still in us.
-We are no longer held captive to it, but we can still act fleshly or carnal.
-In 1 Corinthians 3 Paul says, "I, brethren, could not speak unto you as to spiritual men, but as to men of flesh, as to babes in Christ...for you are still fleshly.For since thereis jealousy and strife among you, are you not fleshly, and are you not walking like mere men?" (vv.
+Were no longer held captive to it, but we can still act fleshly or carnal.
+In 1 Corinthians 3 Paul says, “I, brethren, could not speak to you as to spiritual men, but as to men of flesh, as to infants in Christ.…For you are still fleshly; for since there is jealousy and strife among you, are you not fleshly, and are you not walking like mere men?” (vv.
 1, 3).
 He reproved the Corinthian Christians for acting in a fleshly or non-Christian way.

 Any Christian could make the statement in verse 14.
 Saying you’re carnal is the same as saying you’re a sinner.
 For example, when I am angry, insensitive, or don’t pursue God as diligently as I desire, I see my humanness getting in the way of accomplishing all I ought to do.

-Being "sold into bondage to sin" doesn't mean Paul actively committed himself to sinning, as is said about Ahab in 1 Kings 21:20, 25; it means he recognized that in this life we as believers will constantly have to battle sin because of our human nature.
+Being “sold into bondage to sin” doesn’t mean Paul actively committed himself to sinning, as is said about Ahab in 1 Kings 21, verses 20 and 25.
+It means he recognized that in this life we as believers will constantly have to battle sin because of our human nature.

-Can Paul's lament of being sold under sin come from a true believer?
-In Psalm 51:5 David says, "Surely I was sinful at birth, sinful from the time my mother conceived me" (NIV).
-That sounds like a man who had never been redeemed, doesn't it?
+Can Paul’s lament of being sold under sin come from a true believer?
+In Psalm 51:5 David says, “Surely I have been a sinner from birth, sinful from the time my mother conceived me” (NIV).
+That sounds like a man who had never been redeemed, doesn’t it?
 But David was simply looking at one reality about himself.
-His lament is similar to that of Isaiah, who upon seeing a vision of God said, "Woe is me , for I am ruined!
-Because I am a man of unclean lips, And I live among a people of unclean lips " (Isaiah 6:5).
+His lament is similar to that of Isaiah, who upon seeing a vision of God said, “Woe is me, for I am ruined!
+Because I am a man of unclean lips, and I live among a people of unclean lips” (Isaiah 6:5).
 All the prophet could see against the glorious holiness of God was his own sin.

 Paul put all our experiences with sin into words in Romans 7:14–25.
 We all know there sin in our lives even though it shouldn’t be there.
 Although sin is not the product of our new self, we’re still bound to some degree by the body we dwell in.
 Verse 14 could be paraphrased, “The law is spiritual, but I am unspiritual, experiencing a bondage to sin at times.”

-A self-righteous person deceives himself into thinking he is inherently moral, but verse 15 shows that a Christian led by the Spirit will not think that way.
+A self-righteous person deceives himself into thinking he is moral, but Romans 7:15 shows that a Christian led by the Spirit will not.
 He sees the proof of indwelling sin.
-Paul's failure to do what he desired and his doing what he hated reflects a profound inner turmoil.
+Paul’s failure to do what he desired and his doing what he hated reflects a profound inner turmoil.
 His will was frustrated by his sinful flesh.
-It's not that evil won all the time, but that he was frustrated in his attempt to perfectly obey God.
+It’s not that evil won all the time, but that he was frustrated in his attempt to perfectly obey God.

-If you're a Christian, you can identify with that frustration.
-For instance, no sooner are you complimented for having done something right, and you become proud--you've just done something wrong.
-The spiritual person has a broken and contrite heart, realizing he can't be all that God wants him to be.
+If you’re a Christian, you can identify with that frustration.
+For instance, no sooner are you complimented for having done something right that you become proud—and now you’ve just done something wrong.
+The spiritual person has a broken and contrite heart, realizing he can’t be all that God wants him to be.
 Sad to say, many Christians have yet to reach that point.
-That's because their comprehension of God's holy law is so shallow.
+That’s because their comprehension of God’s holy law is so shallow.

-Verse 17 sounds like Paul refuses to take the blame for his sin.
-It's as if he's blaming an inanimate object instead of himself.
-However, in verse 14 Paul acknowledges that he himself is sinful.
-Accepting responsibility for our failure challenges the teaching that God doesn't hold us responsible for our sin because sin is tied to our old nature.
+Romans 7:17 sounds like Paul refuses to take the blame for his sin.
+It’s as if he’s blaming an inanimate object instead of himself.
+However in verse 14 Paul acknowledges that he himself is sinful.
+Accepting responsibility for our failure challenges the teaching that God doesn’t hold us responsible for our sin because sin is tied to our old nature.

 Yet verse 17 goes beyond Paul’s admitting that he is responsible for his sin.
 He specifies what part of him is responsible by making a more technical distinction: the sin that dwells in his flesh.

-Paul's reasoning in verse 17 is reminiscent of Galatians 2:20: "I [the old nature] have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me, and delivered Himself up for me. " After salvation, sin no longer resides in a person's innermost self, which is recreated to be like Christ.
-Yet sin finds its residual dwelling in our flesh.
-That's why Paul said nothing good dwelt in his flesh (v.
+Paul’s reasoning in verse 17 is reminiscent of Galatians 2:20: “I [the old nature] have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.”
+After salvation, sin no longer resides in man’s innermost self, which is re-created to be like Christ.
+Yet it finds its residual dwelling in our flesh.
+That’s why Paul said nothing good dwelt in his flesh (v.
 18).

-In verses 18-19 Paul isn't saying he can't figure out how to do anything right.
-He's saying he can't obey to the extent his heart longs to.
-If you examine your spiritual growth, you should have a greater hatred for your sin now than you did before you understood how serious sin is and how holy God is.
-Although spiritual growth results in a decreasing frequency of sin, growth also involves a heightened sensitivity to it.
+In verses 18–19 Paul isn’t saying he can’t figure out how to do anything right.
+He’s saying he can’t obey to the extent his heart longs to.
+If you examine your spiritual growth, you should be able to recognize a greater hatred for your sin now than you did before you understood how serious sin is and how holy God is.
+Although spiritual growth results in a decreasing frequency of sin, it inversely involves a heightened sensitivity to it.

 At this point you might figure Paul would give up, having adequately made his point.
 But he starts a third lament to emphasize his frustration and sorrow over sin.

-In contrast to the law of God, Paul saw another law or standard that was making demands on him: the law or principle of evil.
+Paul again laments the condition of indwelling sin.
+In contrast to the law of God, he saw another law or standard that was making demands on him: the law or principle of evil.
 Evil battles every good thought, word, and deed.
-Rather than our sin nature's being eradicated in this life, as some theologians have concluded, Paul tells us that evil is present within us and creates conflict.
+Rather than our sin natures being eradicated in this life, as some theologians have concluded, Paul tells us that evil is present within us, creating conflict.

 The author of Psalm 119 experienced the same conflict Paul did.
 His psalm reflects his deep longing for the things of God.

-- Oh, how I love Your law!
-It is my meditation all the day (v.
-97).
+Verse 97—“O how I love Your law!
+It is my meditation all the day.”